 Crashed March 23, 1942

-Kyoichi Yoshi'i on an mission to escort G4M1 Bettys on a bombing mission against Port Moresby.
-Over the target, a group of four Zeros dove down to strafe 7-Mile Drome.
-While strafing, this Zero was damaged by machine gun fire from the ground, causing it to crash into Morris Hill near Bootless Bay.
+Over Port Moresby, the 1st Chutai (12 Nells) bombed anti-aircraft emplacements.
+The 2nd Chutai (7 Nells) bombed 7-Mile Drome.
+Facing no enemy aircraft, the escorting Zeros dove down to strafe 7-Mile Drome.
+During the strafing run, this Zero was hit by machine gun fire from the ground and crashed into Morris Hill near Bootless Bay.
 Pilot Yoshi'i was killed on impact.

 War Diary 1942, March 23, 1942:

 "One Zero crashed on Morris Hill after being shot down by fire from machine gun post.
 Another A6M2 seen trailing white smoke at low level."

 The crashed Zero scattered wreckage over a large area.
 ATIU did investigate the site, and assigned the wreckage SWPA Technical Reference AD 2, but failed to find any manufacture number in the wreckage.
 After the crash, Morris Hill was renamed "Zero Hill" by the Australian soldiers stationed in the vicinity.

 "During October 2007, Henry Mayer and I searched for any traces of this Zero atop "Zero Hill".
 We failed to find any trace, aside for observing the spectacular view of the area from the summit of the hill."

 Recovery of Remains

 After the crash, the remains of the pilot were located dismembered from the impact of the crash.
 Presumably, the pilot's remains were recovered and likely buried nearby or at the Japanese War Cemetery at Bomana near Port Moresby.